salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.validate.md

 # summary

-Deploy metadata in source format to an org from your local project.
-Returns a job id that you can use to execute a quick deploy at a later time.
+Validate a metadata deployment without actually executing it.

 # description

+Use this command to verify whether a deployment will succeed without actually deploying the metadata to your org.
+This command is similar to "sf deploy metadata", except you're required to run Apex tests, and the command returns a job ID rather than executing the deployment.
+If the validation succeeds, then you pass this job ID to the "sf deploy metadata quick" command to actually deploy the metadata.
+This quick deploy takes less time because it skips running Apex tests.
+The job ID is valid for 10 days from when you started the validation.
+Validating first is useful if the deployment to your production org take several hours and you don’t want to risk a failed deploy.

 You must run this command from within a project.

 This command doesn't support source-tracking.
-The source you deploy overwrites the corresponding metadata in your org.
-This command doesn’t attempt to merge your source with the versions in your org.
+When you quick deploy with the resulting job ID, the source you deploy overwrites the corresponding metadata in your org.

-To deploy multiple metadata components, either set multiple --metadata <name> flags or a single --metadata flag with multiple names separated by spaces.
+To validate the deployment of multiple metadata components, either set multiple --metadata <name> flags or a single --metadata flag with multiple names separated by spaces.
 Enclose names that contain spaces in one set of double quotes.
 The same syntax applies to --manifest and --source-dir.

 # examples

+- NOTE: These examples focus on validating large deployments.
+See the help for "sf deploy metadata" for examples of deploying smaller sets of metadata which you can also use to validate.

-- Deploy the source files in a directory:
+- Validate the deployment of all source files in a directory to the default org:

       <%= config.bin %> <%= command.id %> --source-dir path/to/source

-- Deploy a specific Apex class and the objects whose source is in a directory (both examples are equivalent):

-      <%= config.bin %> <%= command.id %> --source-dir path/to/apex/classes/MyClass.cls path/to/source/objects
+- Asynchronously validate the deployment and run all tests in the org with alias "my-prod-org"; command immediately returns the job ID:

-      <%= config.bin %> <%= command.id %> --source-dir path/to/apex/classes/MyClass.cls --source-dir path/to/source/objects
+      <%= config.bin %> <%= command.id %> --source-dir path/to/source --async --test-level RunAllTestsInOrg --target-org my-prod-org

-- Deploy all Apex classes:

-      <%= config.bin %> <%= command.id %> --metadata ApexClass

-- Deploy a specific Apex class:

-      <%= config.bin %> <%= command.id %> --metadata ApexClass:MyApexClass

-- Deploy all custom objects and Apex classes (both examples are equivalent):

-      <%= config.bin %> <%= command.id %> --metadata CustomObject ApexClass
-      <%= config.bin %> <%= command.id %> --metadata CustomObject --metadata ApexClass

-- Deploy all Apex classes and a profile that has a space in its name:

-      <%= config.bin %> <%= command.id %> --metadata ApexClass --metadata "Profile:My Profile"

-- Deploy all components listed in a manifest:
+- Validate the deployment of all components listed in a manifest:

       <%= config.bin %> <%= command.id %> --manifest path/to/package.xml

-- Run the tests that aren’t in any managed packages as part of a deployment:

-      <%= config.bin %> <%= command.id %> --metadata ApexClass --test-level RunLocalTests

 # flags.target-org.summary